victorbrodsky/order-lab/README.md

 6. Decide whether you want to (a) use no domain name and no https/SSL, accessing the server via its IP (b) use your domain name and https/SSL certificate, or (c) use your domain name and no https/SSL certificate:

-	(a) Run /packer/deploy-order-digital-ocean.sh via the following command (make sure to substitute your API token, database user name, and the database password.
+	(a) Run /packer/deploy-order-digital-ocean.sh via one of the following commands (make sure to substitute your API token, database user name, and the database password.
 If "dbusername" and "dbpassword" are not provided, the default "symfony"/"symfony" values are used.):

-		Ubuntu (--os is set to Unbuntu by default): bash deploy-order-digital-ocean.sh --token API-TOKEN-FROM-STEP-1 --parameters parameters.yml --dbuser dbusername --dbpass dbpassword
+		CentOS (--os is set to CentOS on the server by default): bash deploy-order-digital-ocean.sh --token API-TOKEN-FROM-STEP-1 --parameters parameters.yml --dbuser dbusername --dbpass dbpassword

-		Centos:
+		Ubuntu:
-		bash deploy-order-digital-ocean.sh --token API-TOKEN-FROM-STEP-1 --parameters parameters.yml --dbuser dbusername --dbpass dbpassword --os centos
+		bash deploy-order-digital-ocean.sh --token API-TOKEN-FROM-STEP-1 --parameters parameters.yml --dbuser dbusername --dbpass dbpassword --os ubuntu

 	(b) Obtain a domain name from a registrar (for example from [Google Domains](https://domains.google/#/)) if you don't have one already and follow these [instructions to add the nameservers of your Digital Ocean webhost](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars).
 It may take up to 48 hours for the domain name to start working.
 Get an SSL certificate from a Certificate Authority such as [Let's Encrypt](https://letsencrypt.org/) or [Comodo](https://comodosslstore.com/positivessl.aspx) using the [Certificate Signing Request (CSR)](https://developers.google.com/web/fundamentals/security/encrypt-in-transit/enable-https).
 You can also [generate a local certificate](https://letsencrypt.org/docs/certificates-for-localhost/) for testing purposes.
 Copy the SSL Certificate file (www.example.com.crt) and SSL Private Key file (www.example.com.key) to the /packer folder.
 The SSL Private Key file (www.example.com.key) is the one that was generated when preparing the Certificate Signing Request (CSR), likely via a command similar to this one: